Efficient Syndrome Decoder for Heavy Hexagonal QECC via Machine Learning: Abstract

 \section{Abstract}

-Errors in heavy hexagonal code and other topological codes like surface code were usually decoded using the Minimum Weight Perfect Matching (MWPM) based decoders.
-Recent advances have shown that topological codes can be efficiently decoded by deploying machine learning (ML) techniques, for example, neural networks.
-In this work, we first propose an ML based decoder and show that this decoder can decode heavy hexagonal code efficiently, in terms of the values of threshold and pseudo-threshold, for various noise models.
-We show that the proposed ML based decoding method achieves $\sim 5$ times higher values of threshold than that by MWPM.
-Next, exploiting the property of subsystem codes, we define gauge equivalence in heavy hexagonal code, by which two different errors can belong to the same error class.
-We obtain a quadratic reduction in the number of error classes for both bit flip and phase flip errors, thus achieving a further improvement of $\sim 14\%$ in the threshold o ver the basic ML decoder.
-A novel technique of rank based gauge equivalence minimization to minimize the number of classes is further proposed, which is empirically faster than the previously mentioned gauge equivalence minimization.
+Error syndromes for heavy hexagonal code and other topological codes such as surface code have typically been decoded by using Minimum Weight Perfect Matching (MWPM) based methods.
+Recent advances have shown that topological codes can be efficiently decoded by deploying machine learning (ML) techniques, in particular with neural networks.
+In this work, we first propose an ML based decoder for heavy hexagonal code and establish its efficiency in terms of the values of threshold and pseudo-threshold, for various noise models.
+We show that the proposed ML based decoding method achieves $\sim5 \times$ higher values of threshold than that for MWPM.
+Next, exploiting the property of subsystem codes, we define gauge equivalence for heavy hexagonal code, by which two distinct errors can belong to the same error class.
+A linear search based method is proposed for determining the equivalent error classes.
+This provides a quadratic reduction in the number of error classes to be considered for both bit flip and phase flip errors, and thus a further improvement of $\sim 14\%$ in the threshold over the basic ML decoder.
+Lastly, a novel technique based on rank to determine the equivalent error classes is presented, which is empirically faster than the one based on linear search.